jesse318s/celestial-day-clock/README.md

 # celestial-day-clock

 This project defines a clock class that keeps track of time in a celestial day.
 It includes a simplified version of std::numeric_limits with additional functionality for an unspecified type and a time type (std::time_t).
 The clock class demonstrates the use of the new numeric limits of time functionality.
+This project was developed in Visual Studio 2022.

 ## About Representing Time